Azure/azure-sdk-for-go/sdk/keyvault/azsecrets/README.md

 ### Logging

 This module uses the classification based logging implementation in azcore.
 To turn on logging set `AZURE_SDK_GO_LOGGING` to `all`.
-If you only want to include logs for `aztables`, you must create your own logger and set the log classification as `LogCredential`.
+If you only want to include logs for `azsecrets`, you must create your own logger and set the log classification as `LogCredential`.

 To obtain more detailed logging, including request/response bodies and header values, make sure to leave the logger as default or enable the `LogRequest` and/or `LogResponse` classificatons.
 A logger that only includes credential logs can be like the following: